E-goi/EgoiPushLibraryAndroid/README.md

 ## Install

 This library is available through Maven Central.
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your build.gradle:

 ```gradle
 implementation 'com.egoiapp.egoipushlibrary:egoipushlibrary:4.1.2'